 10 Things You Should Not Do During Amazon Product Research

 #1 – DON’T Only Focus on Demand/Average Sales

 There’s nothing more exciting than finding a product niche that’s selling hundreds, if not thousands, of units per month.
 Unfortunately, the average sales volume–or demand–is only one piece of the puzzle.
 In addition to demand, you still have to consider competition, costs, improvability, seasonality, and more.
 Failure to factor in those important elements can cost you thousands.
 Believe me, I’ve made the mistake before myself.

 One tool that can help you figure out whether or not a product is worth it is our opportunity score.
-Each time you do Amazon product research using the Jungle Scout Chrome Extension or Web App service, the niche is rewarded a score based on our own bulletproof algorithm.
+Each time you do Amazon product research using Jungle Scout, the niche is rewarded a score based on our own bulletproof algorithm.
 We suggest that you find products that rank 7 or more.

 Remember, there are at minimum eight different factors to consider when doing Amazon product research.
 Here’s the graphic again if you aren’t sure what those are:

 #2 – DON’T Ignore Your Product’s Category Requirements

 Maybe this situation sounds familiar.
 You’ve sourced an awesome product on Amazon (using Jungle Scout — an all-in-one platform for selling on Amazon — of course), know that it’d be totally killer and make you a ton of sales and super-duper rich, but lo-and-behold you can’t sell it because of Amazon restricted categories.
 Sad trombone!